xinyanh4701/apcsa-freedom-project/tool/learning-log.md

 This whole time, I wasn't able to go into 3d perspective.
 You just have to hold the right side of the mouse and move around.
 I finished making one patroling enemy.
 I worked on making the main menu of the game.
 I worked on the pause menu but I am not sure if we need it.
 I still have to fix the mistakes from the main menu.

+4/29/24

+I made several enemies.
+I had a merge conflict and that took a while to fix.

+4/30/24

+The problem that I had with the main menu was when you click play the game scene was dark.
+You can barely see anything.
+I found this [video](https://www.youtube.com/watch?v=8-oXE2NWSLM) to help out with this problem.
+You just have to generate lighting.
+A folder with the lighting details will be generated for you.
+Today, I also broke the bullets script.
+I made the bullets stay forever and not disappear.
+Thankfully, Aron fixed the problem because I would have made the problem more worse.

 ---
 <!--
 * Links you used today (websites, videos, etc)